Christian Walker Player Props: Diamondbacks vs. Padres

 Christian Walker At The Plate

-- Walker has five doubles, two home runs and four walks while batting .224.
+- Walker is hitting .241 with five doubles, three home runs and four walks.

-- In 20 games played this season, he has hit a homer in two of them.
+- In 57.1% of his 21 games this season, Walker has picked up at least one hit.
+He's also had six multi-hit games.

-- In 10 games this year, Walker has picked up an RBI, with more than one RBI once.
+- He has hit a home run in 14.3% of his games this season, and 3.4% of his trips to the plate.

-- He has scored in seven games this season (35.0%), but has had no multi-run games.
+- He has scored in eight games this year (38.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.